navapbc/template-infra/infra/README.md

 ## Destroying Infrastructure

+To destroy everything you'll need to undo everythin in reverse.

 1. First destroy all your environments by running `terraform destroy` in each of your environment module folders

     ```bash